gfw-api/wri-api-dependencies/README.md

 ## How to use?

 1. Visit http://www.webgraphviz.com/
-2. Paste contents of file inside the text area;
+2. Paste contents of any of the source files `src/` inside the text area;
 3. Press "Generate Graph!"